ItsDoctorLeaf/reduxbot/README.md

 [link] = A link to their discord server<br />

 ### /create-alert
-This command adds a player into the alerts list, so that when you next run the /begin-alerts command it will start track that person
+This command adds a player into the alerts list, so that when you next run the /begin-alerts command it will start track that person<br />
 [username] = The minecraft username of the player<br />
 [position] = The location center of the area that the player is not allowed to be in<br />
 [range] = How far away the player has to be from the position<br />
 [priority] = How important it is if the player enters the range<br />

 ### /server-setup
-This is required before performing any major commands, and skips alot of the boring JSON editing that you will not want to do!
+This is required before performing any major commands, and skips alot of the boring JSON editing that you will not want to do!<br />
 [announcements-channel] = The channel where alerts and notifications go to<br />
 [admin-role] = The role needed for people to create, edit, remove and add alerts, allies and enemies from the list<br />
 [minor-alert-role] = The role thats pinged when a minor alert is triggered<br />